Impact of Log Parsing on Deep Learning-Based Anomaly Detection: Experimental Design

-Notice that some of the anomaly detection techniques (i.e., LogRobust~\cite{zhang2019robust}, PLELog~\cite{yang2021semi}, LogAnomaly~\cite{meng2019loganomaly}) use the semantic information of templates, instead of simply using template IDs, by converting them into semantic vectors~\cite{jurafsky2019vector}.
-Therefore, the notion of ``identical'' templates for determining the distinguishability of log parsing results must be revised in terms of the semantic vectors used by these anomaly detection techniques.
+Some of the anomaly detection techniques (i.e., LogRobust~\cite{zhang2019robust}, PLELog~\cite{yang2021semi}, LogAnomaly~\cite{meng2019loganomaly}) use the semantic information of templates, instead of simply using template IDs, by converting them into semantic vectors~\cite{jurafsky2019vector}.
+For these techniques, two templates are considered ``identical'' if their semantic vectors are similar enough.
+Therefore, the notion of ``identical'' templates for determining the distinguishability of log parsing results must be revised in terms of the semantic vectors used by these anomaly detection techniques; otherwise, simply determining the distinguishability based on their template IDs would be meaningless for these techniques.
 To do this, for each log parsing result $R$, we applied a clustering algorithm to the semantic vectors of all templates and considered the templates in the same cluster to be identical.
 Specifically, we used DBSCAN~\cite{backlund2011density} for clustering since it does not require the number of clusters as an input parameter.
-For instance, in the above example of $\tau$ with $m_1$ and $m_3$, if the semantic vectors of $\tau(m_1)$ and $\tau(m_3)$ belong to the same cluster, then the templates of $m_1$ and $m_3$ are considered the same.
-Then, we followed the same heuristics described above to generate $R'$ from $R$ based on the clustered templates.
+For instance, in the above example $\tau$ with $m_1$ and $m_3$, if the semantic vectors of $\tau(m_1)$ and $\tau(m_3)$ belong to the same cluster, then the templates of $m_1$ and $m_3$ are considered the same.
+Note that the semantic vectors are carefully designed to capture subtle semantic nuances and are able to identify semantically similar log templates while distinguishing different ones~\cite{zhang2019robust}.
+Therefore, clustering these semantic vectors can effectively identify ``identical'' templates for the semantic-based anomaly detection techniques.
+We then followed the same heuristics described above to generate $R'$ from $R$ based on the clustered templates.